harrymandeveloper/billboardmaker/README.md

 # Billboard Maker

-Ever wanted to receive life advice in giant writing?
-Now you can have it!
+## About

+A simple advice generator that displays advice in the style of a billboard.

-A simple app that uses the advice slip api here: https://api.adviceslip.com/
+This app uses the advice slip api here: https://api.adviceslip.com/

-Click on the text to rotate and receive new advice.

-# Installation
+## Installation

-Download the zip and open index.html and away you go.
+Download the zip and open index.html and away you go!

+Click on the text to rotate the background colour and receive new advice!